News

 Chemicals and hazardous waste

 Conventional cotton production typically requires intensive use of agricultural chemical inputs.
-About 16% of global insecticide and 7% of pesticide consumption are attributable to cotton crops.
+Cotton crops account for approximately 16% of global insecticide and 7% of pesticide consumption.
 Chemical use includes fungicides for seeds, pre-emergent herbicides, post-emergent herbicides, insecticides and related pest control chemicals, growth regulators, and defoliants.
-Areas may be sprayed aerially, by tractor or by hand from a backpack.
+Areas may be sprayed aerially, by tractor or by hand with a backpack.

 A large variety of chemicals are used in both China and India.
 Insect and weed adaptation has been occurring at increasing rates, which tends to result in heavier use of pesticides.